StarRocks/starrocks/docs/en/sql-reference/sql-statements/Administration/SYNC.md

 ## Description

+Synchronizes the data consistency among different sessions.

-Currently StarRocks is not a strongly consistent system and can only guarantee session consistency, that is, the data write operation initiated in the same MySQL session can read the latest data at the next moment.
-If other sessions need to read the latest data, send a sync command before querying the data.
+Currently, StarRocks can only guarantee consistency within the same session, that is, only the session that initiated the data write operation can read the latest data immediately after the operation succeeds.
+If you want to read the latest data immediately from other sessions, you must synchronize the data consistency using the SYNC statement.
+Generally, there will be a millisecond-level latency among sessions if you do not execute this statement.

 :::tip